NautilusTrader

 from nautilus_trader.adapters.kraken import KrakenExecClientConfig

-from nautilus_trader.model.enums import AccountType
+from nautilus_trader.model import AccountType

 spot_account_type=AccountType.MARGIN,

-default_leverage=3, # optional config-level default
+default_leverage=3, # Optional config-level default

-margin_balance_asset="ZGBP", # optional summary-display asset
+margin_balance_asset="ZGBP", # Optional summary-display asset

 margin_balance_asset controls only the denomination of the account-summary metrics returned by Kraken's TradeBalance endpoint (equity, free margin, used margin, etc.).
 Per-position figures from OpenPositions are always in the traded pair's quote currency.